 How to Have a Healthy Relationship with Food

 I LOVE food—but it’s not always the easiest relationship to manage.
+What does it mean to have a healthy relationship with food?
 At some point in life, most people (myself included) deal with food struggles.
 I can know that sugary cereal isn’t great fuel for my body, but there have still been times when I’ve eaten it every day.
 I also love foods like cheese and avocados, but I’ve gone through significant periods in life when I wouldn’t allow myself to enjoy them.
 Sometimes I struggle with guilt when I overindulge in the delicious doughnuts from my favorite doughnut shop.
 But, I can also feel guilty if I pass on dessert when I’m out to eat at a great restaurant.
 It’s so confusing!

 (Check out my Having a Healthy Relationship with Food video to learn more!)